panda3d/panda3d-docs/programming/texturing/texture-filter-types.rst

       texture.set_magfilter(filterType)
       texture.set_minfilter(filterType)

-filterType is a value from the FilterType enum of SamplerState (Texture in Panda3D versions prior to 1.9).
+filterType is a value from the FilterType enum of SamplerState.
 There is a separate filterType setting for magnification and for minification.
 For both magnification and minification, the filterType may be one of:

 FT_nearest
    Sample the nearest pixel